Rick Ankiel: Kansas City Royals

 On October 8, in the second game of the 2010 NLDS against the San Francisco Giants, Ankiel hit his first career postseason home run into McCovey Cove off Giants reliever Ramón Ramírez in the top of the 11th inning, leading the Braves to a 5–4 win.
-Rick joined Barry Bonds as the only two players to hit a ball into the cove in the postseason.
-Speaking on television after the game, Ankiel called the home run "the pinnacle of anything I've ever done."
-He finished the 2010 season with a .232 batting average, 6 home runs, and 24 RBI in only 74 games.
+Ankiel joined Barry Bonds as the only players to hit a ball into the cove in the postseason.
+In a television interview after the game, Ankiel called the home run "the pinnacle of anything I've ever done."
+He finished the 2010 season with a .232 batting average, 6 home runs, and 24 RBI in 74 games.

-2011 season

-On November 2, 2010, the Braves declined Ankiel's club option, making him a free agent.
+On November 2, the Braves declined Ankiel's club option, making him a free agent.

+Washington Nationals (2011–2012)

 On December 20, 2010, the Washington Nationals signed him to a one-year, $1.5 million contract.

 Ankiel played in 122 games for the Nationals in 2011, hitting .239 with 9 home runs and 37 RBIs while platooning in center field with Roger Bernadina.
 He had a .996 fielding percentage for the season, committing one error in 113 games in the outfield.

-2012 season

 The Nationals re-signed Ankiel to a one-year, $1.25 million minor league deal for 2012.
 He began the season on the disabled list, rehabbing in the minors.
 Once promoted, his role was limited as a backup outfielder.
 In 68 games, he hit .228 with five home runs and 15 RBIs in 158 at-bats.
-He started 37 games in center field and played 62 total games in center with a .983 fielding percentage.
-On July 19, Nationals closer Drew Storen was added to the roster, and Ankiel was designated for assignment by the Nationals to make room.
+He started 37 games in center field and played 62 total games in center field.
+On July 19, as Nationals closer Drew Storen was added to the roster, and Ankiel was designated for assignment by the Nationals to make room.
 On July 27, Ankiel was released by the Nationals.

 2013 season

 On January 17, 2013, the Houston Astros signed Ankiel with an invite to spring training as a non-roster invitee.
 On March 31, Ankiel homered in the Astros' regular season opener against the Texas Rangers in Houston.
-He was designated for assignment on May 6 and released shortly thereafter.
+He was designated for assignment on May 6 and released on May 9.

-One week later on May 13, the New York Mets signed Ankiel and immediately placed him into their starting lineup.
+On May 13, the New York Mets signed Ankiel and immediately placed him into their starting lineup.
 He collected two hits, including a two-run homer, against the Cardinals in St. Louis on May 15.

-His offensive production regressed, and following an 0-for-4, three-strikeout performance against the Miami Marlins on June 8 (giving him a combined 60 strikeouts in 128 at-bats for the season), Ankiel was designated for assignment by the Mets.
+His offensive production regressed.
+Following an 0-for-4, three-strikeout performance against the Miami Marlins on June 8, giving him a combined 60 strikeouts in 128 at-bats for the season, Ankiel was designated for assignment by the Mets.
 He became a free agent on June 13.
-In 45 games, he batted .188 with 7 home runs and 18 RBI and a .422 slugging percentage.
+In 45 games with the Astros and Mets, he batted .188 with 7 home runs, 18 RBI, and a .422 slugging percentage.